cisco-en-programmability/ansible-collection-sdwan-deployment/roles/azure_controllers/README.md

 - Preparing a directory to store results and deployment data.
 - Checking for existing instances in the specified Azure Virtual Network (VN) to avoid conflicts.
 - Defining the deployment facts for Ansible to consume.
-- Creating Azure VMs for Validator, vSmart, and Manager instances.
+- Creating Azure VMs for Validator, Controller, and Manager instances.
 - Extracting deployment facts post-deployment.
 - Checking the reachability of the Manager instance via SSH to confirm deployment success.